-Depreciation and Amortisation includes amortisation on Investment Property amounting to ₹ 27,53 Crore (Previous Period ₹ 21.03 Crore).
-Depreciation charge for the year includes an amount of ₹ 2.52 Crore (Previous Period 5.08Crore) capitalised to Intangible asset under development and ₹ 0.09 Crore (Previous Period 0.03 Crore) has been transferred to Capital WIP.
+Depreciation and Amortisation includes amortisation on Investment Property amounting to ₹ 27.53 Crore (Previous Period ₹ 21.03 Crore).

+Depreciation charge for the year includes an amount of ₹ 2.52 Crore (Previous Period 5.08Crore) capitalised to Intangible asset under development and ₹ 0.09 Crore (Previous Period 0.03 4 7

+Crore) has been transferred to Capital WIP.

 Depreciation charge for the year includes an amount of ₹ 4.55 Crore is due to divestment of subsidiary.

 Depreciation charge for the year includes an amount of ₹ 0.43 Crore is capitalised and ₹ 0.97 Crore is adjustment on account of first time application of Schedule II.
+9 / 0 useful lives as a consequence of the aforesaid revision, the carrying value as on 1 October 2014 of ₹ 33.76 Crore has been charged to Profit and Loss statement during the eighteen month period ended March 31, 2016, further in one of the Subsidiaries ₹ 0.36 Crore has been charged to Reserves.

-Land to the extent of 36.515 acres out of a total of 66.458 acres and buildings standing on the said lands, taken over by one of the Joint Venture from G B Engineering Pvt Ltd is yet to be In accordance with the provisions of Schedule II to the Companies Act 2013, effective from 1 April 2014, the Company has revised the useful lives of its fixed assets.
-As a consequence of such registered in the name of the Company. ∞ ∧ ∞ 0 revision, the charge for depreciation is higher than the previously applied rates by ₹ 77.63 Crore for the 18 months period ended 31st March, 2016.
-Further for assets that have completed the 0 useful lives as a consequence of the droresaid revision, the carrying value as on 1 October 2014 of ₹ 33.76 Crore has been charged to Profit and Loss statement during the eighteen month period ended March 31, 2016, further in one of the Subsidiaries ₹ 0.36 Crore has been charged to Reserves.
-BOT concession Assets pertains to the costs incurred by AEL, REL and GICL, for developing and constructing of three road projects as period from and Loss statements executed with NHAI.
-The roads have been been and the moder the Build Operate and Frankiny basis.
-By vintue of developing and constructing these roads, AEL, REL and GICL, have an intangible roads have been even and projects as period in the state and Frankiny basis.
-By vintue of developing and constructing these roads, AEL, REL and GICL have an intangible right to receive half yearly annuities from NHAI as per the terms set out in the Concession Agreements.
-During the current period as the Company has divested is entire stake in AEL, REL and GICL have an intangible right to receive half yearly annuities from NHAI as per the terms set out in the Concession Agreements.
-During the current period as the Company has divested is entire stake in AEL, REL and investor.
-GICL the intangible rights are transferred to the new
+Land to the extent of 36.515 acres out of a total of 66.458 acres and buildings standing on the said lands, taken over by one of the Joint Venture from G B Engineering Pvt Ltd is yet to be registered in the name of the Company.

+BOT concession Assets pertains to the costs incurred by AEL, REL and GICL, for developing and constructing of three road projects as per individual Concession Agreements executed with NHAI.
+The roads have been developed and constructed under the Build Operate and Transfer (Annuity) basis.
+By virtue of developing and constructing these roads, AEL,REL and GICL, have an intangible right to receive half yearly annuities from NHAI as per the terms set out in the Concession Agreements.
+During the current period as the Company has divested its entire stake in AEL, REL and In accordance with the provisions of Schedule II to the Companies Act 2013, effective from 1 April 2014, the Company has revised the useful lives of its fixed assets.
+As a consequence of such revision, the charge for depreciation is higher than the previously applied rates by ₹ 77.63 Crore for the 18 months period ended 31s March, 2016.
+Further for assets that have completed the 0

 BOT Concession Assets includes costs incurred by KBICL on development and construction of a road bridge across the Kosi river in the state of Bihar as per the terms of the Concession Agreement entered into with NHAI under the Build, Operate and Transfer (Annuity) basis.
 By virtue of developing and constructing the bridge, KBICL has an intangible right to receive half yearly annuity from NHAI as per the terms set out in the Concession Agreement.
-However, during the current period as the Company has divested its entire stake in KBICL the intangible rights are transferred to the new investor. [ operate and maintain a offshore container terminal in the Mumbai Port.
-The said intragible will provide the right to the SPV to charge the users of the offshore container terminal when it License fees pertains to the fees paid by a SPV of the Company, ICTPL to Mumbai Port Trust ('MbPT') as per the concession agreement signed between them for providing the license to construct. commences operations.
-The intangible will be amortised from the date the commercial operations commences. $\sim$
+However, during the current period as the Company has divested its entire stake in KBICL the intangible rights are transferred to the investor.
+GICL the intangible rights are transferred to the new Ξ

+License fees pertains to the fees paid by a SPV of the Company, ICTPL to Mumbai Port Trust ('MbPT') as per the concession agreement signed between them for providing the license to construct, operate and maintain a offshore container terminal in the Mumbai Port.
+The said intangible will provide the right to the SPV to charge the users of the offshore container terminal when it commences operations.
+The intangible will be amortised from the date the commercial operations commences. new investor.
+7